 The LRFD response area is comprised of over 80 square miles of coverage with an anticipated increase of 30,000 acres of wildland fire protection as contracted with Yellowstone County (effective July 1, 2009).
 This also includes a major railway that serves several industrial sites along with several miles of I-90 and I-94 being located within the Lockwood Fire protection area.
 The LRFD protects over 235 commercial properties and 3,100 residential properties, many of these residents are located with significant wildland-urban interface (WUI) fire areas.
 The Fire District provides fire protection to include, but not limited to, schools, infrastructure, industrial sites, vehicle and any other fire suppression operations that may present itself.

 The Fire District is considered a career/combination fire department.
-The district currently employs 14 full-time career firefighters to include the chief and two administrative assistants.
+The district currently employs 14 full-time career firefighters to include the Chief, Deputy Chief and two administrative assistants.
 There is a minimum staffing requirement of three people per shift which includes one Firefighter, one Driver Operator and one Captain.
 All firefighters to include the chief, are required to be Emergency Medical Technicians.

 All firefighters have EMT certification levels that vary from EMT-Basic, EMT-Intermediate to EMT-Paramedic.
 The Lockwood Fire District is a career department that offers a reserve program to those wanting to learn the profession.
-The LRFD is proud of the active reserve firefighter program and strives to maintain at least 15 reserve, on-call firefighters.
+The LRFD is proud of the active reserve firefighter program and strives to maintain up to 12 reserve, on-call firefighters.
 The reserves are required to work shifts with career staff and are subject to call in for major incidents.
 Lockwood Fire District is the only fire based, paramedic level (ALS) transport ambulance in the county.
 We provide ALS ambulance transport with two ALS equipped ambulances.

 The current apparatus fleet has two fire engines, one ladder truck, one water tender, two brush trucks, two ALS ambulances, one command/support vehicle, one Chief’s vehicle and one emergency response trailer.
 The District protects areas serviced with a municipal water system established and maintained by the Lockwood Water and Sewer District.
 In addition, the LRFD protects areas within the district where there are not fire hydrants and therefore, must have apparatus to carry water to the fire area.
 The district and several residents maintain “dry hydrant fill sites” or underground water tanks with capacities of up to 10,000 gallons of water that can be used for water supply during fire suppression operations.